-Stories 4 Strength brings education, healing and play through theater, music and puppetry to underserved populations of children around the world.
+Stories 4 Strength brings education, healing and play through theater, music and art to underserved populations of children and teenagers around the world.
 After working in Madagascar with at risk youth, and collaborating with UNICEF to promote health education through theater, founder Annie Worden was inspired to create a global organization that brings free arts programming to children in hospitals, foster care, homeless shelters and refugee camps.
 At Stories 4 Strength, we believe creative expression through art is deeply important to a child's growth.
 Every child, no matter their circumstances, deserves access to arts education that unlocks their creative potential.
 We teach story creation, songwriting, and performance techniques to build confidence, resilience and community, giving children power through the value of their own voices.

 MEET OUR TEAM